SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

 \subsection{Experimental settings}

-For evaluating SoftED metrics, a set of up to $12$ different event detection methods were applied to all time series in the adopted datasets, totalizing $4,026$ event detection experiments.
+For evaluating SoftED metrics, a set of up to $12$ different event detectors were applied to all time series in the adopted datasets, totalizing $4,026$ event detection experiments.
 Each experiment comprised an offline detection application, where the methods had access to the entire time series given as input.
-The applied detection methods are implemented and publicly available in the \emph{Harbinger} framework \cite{salles_harbinger_2020}.
-It integrates and enables the benchmarking of different state-of-the-art event detection methods.
-These methods encompass searching for anomalies and change points through different techniques, including statistical, volatility, proximity, and machine learning methods.
+The applied detectors are implemented and publicly available in the \emph{Harbinger} framework \cite{salles_harbinger_2020}.
+It integrates and enables the benchmarking of different state-of-the-art event detectors.
+These methods encompass searching for anomalies and change points using statistical, volatility, proximity, and machine learning methods.
 The adopted methods are described in detail by Escobar et al. \cite{escobar_evaluating_2021}, namely: the Forward and Backward Inertial Anomaly Detector (FBIAD) \cite{lima_forward_2022}, K-Nearest Neighbors (KNN-CAD) \cite{gammerman_hedging_2007}, anomalize (based on time series decomposition \cite{dudek_neural_2016,shumway_time_2017}) \cite{gupta_outlier_2014,dancho_anomalize_2020}, and GARCH \cite{carmona_statistical_2013}, for anomaly detection; the Exponentially Weighted Moving Average (EWMA) \cite{raza_ewma_2015}, seminal method of detecting change points (SCP) \cite{guralnik_event_1999}, and ChangeFinder (CF) \cite{takeuchi_unifying_2006}, for change point detection; and the machine learning methods based on the use Feed-Forward Neural Network (NNET) \cite{riese_supervised_2020}, Convolutional Neural Networks (CNN) \cite{guo_simple_2017,lim_time-series_2021}, Support Vector Machine (SVM) \cite{chauhan_problem_2019,rahul_advanced_2021}, Extreme Learning Machine (ELM) \cite{ismaeel_using_2015,tang_extreme_2016}, and K-MEANS \cite{muniyandi_network_2012}, for general purpose event detection.